Categories

 From Policy to Controls

 Pope Leo explains why.
 Technology is never neutral because it takes on the characteristics of those who devise, finance, regulate and use it (Magnifica Humanitas, ¶9).
-He later adds that every technical tool embodies choices and priorities through what it measures, ignores, optimizes and how it classifies people and situations (Magnifica Humanitas, ¶104).
-For compliance, that means the control environment must reach design, data, use, monitoring, output and remediation.
+He later adds that every technical tool embodies choices and priorities through what it measures, what it ignores, what it optimises, and how it classifies people and situations (Magnifica Humanitas, ¶104).
+For compliance, this means the control environment must cover design, data, use, monitoring, output, and remediation.

-COSO has warned that generative AI creates risks from cyber exposure, prompt manipulation, opaque reasoning, model drift and frequent configuration changes that can affect operations, reporting and compliance if not addressed with robust internal controls.
+COSO has warned that generative AI poses risks of cyber exposure, prompt manipulation, opaque reasoning, model drift, and frequent configuration changes that can affect operations, reporting, and compliance if not addressed with robust internal controls.
 That is the compliance challenge.
-AI governance must become control activity.
+AI governance must become a control activity.

 Compliance Can Use AI Responsibly